 - The Westminster Fund (the unrestricted fund)

-The Endowment board meets two weeks after each submission deadline.
+The Endowment board meets the fourth Tuesday of the month.
 If your application is approved by the board, it must then be presented to Session to be reviewed and endorsed.
 You will hear from us after the Session meets.